dhananjay-25/AspireNex/README.md

-# AspireNex Machine Learning Internship Projects
+# Machine Learning Internship Projects

 This repository contains two projects completed as part of the AspireNex Machine Learning Internship: